Lifelong friends Jane and Barbara are very similar…

 Besides giving you the peace of mind that comes from knowing your bone quality, TBS offers another big benefit, and that’s convenience!

 You can get your TBS test at the same time you get your DEXA scan.
 That’s because they’re done on the same machine and use the same images.
-You see, the software that calculates your TBS result (TBS iNsight) is installed directly on DEXA scanners, or on a remote workstation.
+You see, the software that calculates your TBS result (TBS Osteo) is installed directly on DEXA scanners, or on a remote workstation.
 So the images that your doctor uses to determine your DEXA results are the same ones used for your TBS calculation.

 Not all facilities offer TBS yet, but you can check here to see if a clinic near you does.
 You’ll also want to check with your health insurance company to see if it covers TBS; if not, the cost is about $50–$150 U.S. dollars.